Gustavus Hamilton, 1st Viscount Boyne: Irish MP

-Military career
+Later career

-Hamilton was promoted brigadier-general in 1696 and major-general in 1704.
-In 1706 he resigned from his regiment and was replaced by Lieutenant-Colonel John Newton.

-In May 1710, Hamilton was appointed to the Privy Council of Ireland for Queen Anne.
+Hamilton was promoted brigadier general in 1696 and major general in 1704.
+In 1706 he resigned from his regiment and was replaced by lieutenant-colonel John Newton.
+In May 1710, Queen Anne appointed him to the Privy Council of Ireland.

-He bought land near Slane in County Meath from the Osborne family and about 1715 built Stackallan House (also spelt Stackallen).
+He bought most of the manor of Stackallan in County Meath from the widow of John Osborne, and about 1715 built Stackallan House (also spelled Stackallen) between Navan and Slane on the left bank of the Boyne just north of the N51.

-In 1714, at the accession of King George I, Hamilton was kept on the new Irish privy council.
-In 1715 he was elevated to the Peerage of Ireland as Baron Hamilton of Stackallan, in the County of Meath by King George I. On 20 August 1717, Hamilton was further honoured by the King, when he was created Viscount Boyne, in the Province of Leinster, also in the Irish Peerage.
+In 1714, at the accession of George I, Hamilton was retained on the new Irish privy council.
+In 1715 he was elevated to the Peerage of Ireland as Baron Hamilton of Stackallan, in the County of Meath by King George I. On 20 August 1717, Hamilton was further honoured by the king, when he was created Viscount Boyne, in the Province of Leinster, also in the Irish Peerage.
 In 1719 he participated in the Capture of Vigo.